 Trick #3 is when you’re letting the horse out into the field, don’t just let him run off.
 Make sure that you turn him around to face you before you take his halter off and then slowly back away from him rather than him going away from you.
 This reminds him that you’re ultimately in control of him, even while he’s free to run around.

-Do you have any good tricks you use?
+Do you have any good tricks you use for how to catch a difficult horse?
 Please don’t hesitate to comment below and let me know!